Click to Return

 The goal of all oncology clinical trials is to find better ways to treat cancer and help future cancer patients.
 Oncology clinical trials often compare new medications or combinations of medications.

-The Seacoast Cancer Center participates in Phase II and Phase III trials.
+Patients at the Mass General Cancer Center at Wentworth-Douglass Hospital can participate in Phase II and Phase III trials.

 Participating in a clinical trial does not mean you have no other options available.
 Rather you may choose to enroll in a clinical trial to help researchers compare standard approved treatment options.